-For local travel, many students utilize our ride-share board (located in myGCC), ask students they befriend who have cars on campus for rides in the area, or use the Super Shuttle (1-800-258-3826).
-For travel to Pittsburgh or Erie, the Myers Bus Line has bus routes to these locations.
+For local travel, many students utilize our share-a-ride (located in my.GCC) or ask students they befriend who have cars on campus for rides in the area.

-Students may also post notices on the electronic “Ride Board” on myGCC throughout the year when they need a ride or can offer a ride to someone else.
+Students may also post notices on "share-a-ride" in myGCC throughout the year when they need a ride or can offer a ride to someone else.

 The mailroom is located in Breen Student Union.
 Each student has their own mailbox and box number, which remains the same throughout their time at Grove City College (student mailboxes are changed if a student is classified as a super-senior by the Office of the Registrar).
 Your mailbox number will be sent to you in a mailing in May or June and also included in the room assignment email.
 Your address will be:

 Yes.
 Each student must have the computer system insured against loss, theft, and damage.
 Such insurance coverage may be under a homeowner's insurance policy belonging to the student, student's parents, or student's legal guardians or under other insurance such as a personal property policy.
 Regardless of whether or not a student has any such insurance coverage, the student is responsible for payment to the College for the full replacement value or repair cost of the computer system in the event of loss, theft, or damage.

 Student account payments or Crimson Cash deposits can be made using credit or debit cards (a 2.75% convenience fee is charged) via the myGCC student portal.
 There is no fee when making electronic check payments.
 The Gee takes credit cards and the Bookstore accepts Visa, Mastercard, and Discover.